Aly Khan: Racehorse owner and breeder

-Prince Aly Khan was a famous owner and breeder of racehorses in France, England and Ireland.
-Noel Murless the Champion Trainer on multiple occasions in England told his biographer 'Apart from his immense charm, Prince Aly was also highly intelligent, a first-class judge of a horse and of form and breeding.
-It is probably fair to say that, with his experience of international racing, he was the best judge of collateral form in the world, and his flair for pedigrees was unique.
+Aly Khan was the owner and breeder of racehorses in France, England and Ireland.
+Noel Murless the Champion Trainer on multiple occasions in England told his biographer "Apart from his immense charm, Aly was also highly intelligent, a first-class judge of a horse and of form and breeding.
+It is probably fair to say that, with his experience of international racing, he was the best judge of collateral form in the world, and his flair for pedigrees was unique."

 Aga Khan III was a prominent Racehorse owner and breeder.
 After the second world war, Aly Khan bought a half share in his father's racing interests.
 Early success for the partnership led to them heading the list of winning breeders from 1947 to 1949 and 1952.

 Death

 On 12 May 1960, a little more than two years after his appointment as Pakistan's Ambassador to the UN, Aly Khan sustained catastrophic head injuries in an automobile accident in Suresnes, France, a suburb of Paris, when the car he was driving collided with another vehicle at the intersection of boulevard Henri Sellier and rue du Mont Valerien, while he and his pregnant fiancée, Bettina, were heading to a party.
 He died shortly afterward at Foch Hospital (in Suresnes).
-Bettina survived with a minor injury to her forehead, though the shock of the accident would result in a miscarriage.
-The prince's chauffeur, who was in the back seat, also survived, as did the driver of the oncoming car.
+Bettina survived with a minor injury to her forehead, though the shock of the accident resulted in a miscarriage.
+Aly's chauffeur, who was in the back seat, also survived, as did the driver of the oncoming car.

-Aly Khan was buried on the grounds of Château de l'Horizon, his home in the south of France, where it was intended that he would remain until a mausoleum was built for him in Syria.
+Aly Khan was buried on the grounds of château de l'Horizon, his home in the south of France, where it was intended that he would remain until a mausoleum was built for him in Syria.
 His remains were removed to Damascus, Syria, on 11 July 1972, and he was reinterred in Salamiyah, Syria.

 His fortune went almost entirely to his children.
-The only beneficiaries of his will outside family and employees were Bettina, who received a $280,000 USD bequest, Lord Astor (one of his closest friends) and Sybilla Szczeniowska (a woman he met initially in Cairo in 1941) and her son Marek who received $14,000 and $56,000 respectively.
+The only beneficiaries of his will outside family and employees were Bettina, who received a US$280,000 bequest, Lord Astor (one of his closest friends) and Sybilla Szczeniowska (a woman he met initially in Cairo in 1941) and her son Marek who received $14,000 and $56,000 respectively.

 Writing in The Times a few days after his death Lord Astor paid him a tribute.
 "If one only knew Aly Khan by repute it was easy to preconceive a dislike towards him.
 When one met him it was impossible not to be stimulated and attracted by his charm, his perfect manners, his vitality, his gaiety and sense of fun.
-But if you were fortunate enough to know him really well, and have him as a friend, you acquired a friendship which was incomparable - generous, imaginative, enduring and almost passionately warm.
+But if you were fortunate enough to know him really well, and have him as a friend, you acquired a friendship which was incomparable - generous, imaginative, enduring and almost passionately warm."